-House Bill 194 singles out abortion providers for new, medically unnecessary mandates and creates new criminal penalties.
-The bill also prohibits families from donating fetal tissue for scientific research after an abortion and creates redundant reporting requirements.
-This measure takes a statute meant to provide information about miscarriage, inserts nonmedical language, and applies it to a person who has an abortion.
+House Bill 194 singles out abortion providers for new, medically unnecessary mandates, including annual inspections.
+It creates new criminal penalties and redundant reporting requirements.
+The bill imposes additional barriers for teens seeking abortion, and also bars families from donating fetal tissue for scientific research after an abortion.
+This measure inserts nonmedical language into a miscarriage statute and applies it to abortion.

 Abortion is one of the safest medical procedures performed in the United States.
 Data, including from the Centers for Disease Control (CDC), show that abortion has a greater than 99 percent safety record.